With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 4. Intentionally promote your advocacy work on your website

-Your website is another tool for spreading the word about your advocacy efforts.
+A membership association’s website is a fundamental resource for current members and prospective donors.
+By creating an advocacy page, associations can boost their campaign results.
 A well-designed website also adds a layer of legitimacy to your actions, with potential donors taking you more seriously.

 - A clear mission statement